Cheesom99/AdventureDB-MySQL/Data Exploration.md

 | Germany         | 1,780            |
 | Canada          | 1,571            |

+- USA had the most customers from 2018 till January 2021

 ### 6. Categorize the customers according to their earnings and the number of customers in each category?
 **Steps Taken:**